• Tentang UGM

 ______________________

-Dody Eskha Aquinas is an actor who also studied Amerta Movement directly from the Maestro of Joged Amerta, the late Suprapto Suryodarmo.
+Dody Eskha Aquinas is an actor who studied the Amerta Movement directly with the maestro of Joged Amerta, the late Suprapto Suryodarmo.
+He participated in practices with Mbah Prapto in various places—temples, beaches, and art houses.

 Leave A Comment Cancel reply